remlapmot/bias-app/README.md

 # bias-app

-Shiny web application to demonstrate bias in regression coefficients.
+Shiny web application to demonstrate bias in regression coefficients under different models (confounding, collider bias, etc.).

 This app accompanies our paper *Conditioning on a mediator*.
 A preprint is available [here](https://osf.io/sj7ch/).